NSN

 A: I am an NTTF alumnus and I started my course in Tool and Die Making in 1963 when NTTF was just started.
 After the completion of my course, I joined the production unit of NTTF as a Tool and Die Maker in Vellore.
 The work was challenging and I was able to get good hands-on experience.
 After two years, I got an opportunity to work as a trainer for one of the training centers.
 In 1980 I was transferred to the Bangalore center.
 I moved to a production center after working for six years in the Bangalore center.
 In the production center, I worked for various departments before taking over the entire Production Tool Room where I worked until my retirement in 2002.
 The work was challenging and I was enjoying my work to the fullest which is why I never thought of leaving NTTF.

 Even after my retirement, I continued my association with NTTF as a trainer.
-Initially I worked in the Post-Graduation department.
+Initially, I worked in the Post-Graduation department.
 I moved to Jamshedpur when a new center was being built in association with Tata Steel.
 I worked there for five years before moving to Cochin.
 After spending five years in Cochin, I took charge as the Principal of Kuttippuram center and then INTC which is in Malappuram.
 I was in charge of both the centers for some time.
 In February 2020, I became the zonal head for the four centers in Bangalore, Vellore, Coimbatore and Kumbakonam.

-Q. Please tell us about the six-decade long journey of NTTF?
+Q. Please tell us about the six-decade-long journey of NTTF?

 A: I have been associated with NTTF since its starting days and have witnessed its growth in these 60 years.
 NTTF started in a very small way and today it has grown immensely.
 We have 15 main centers across the country.
 We are also associated with many reputed industries.
 We have launched many skill development initiatives such as the Learn and Earn program.
-More than 50,000 students have passed out from NTTF in major courses in Diploma and Post Graduate level.
+More than 50,000 students have passed out from NTTF in major courses at Diploma and Post Graduate levels.
 We also provide short term courses where the pass out rate is in lakhs.

 Along with the technical knowledge, NTTF also builds the personality of its students.
 It by inculcating values, tradition and discipline.
 Today, these skills are the most valued by the industries.
 The people who have good discipline and good attitude have come up in life to great heights.
 Many of our students are holding many high positions in industries and many have taken the entrepreneurial path and own successful businesses.